A collection of resources for building low-latency, scalable web crawlers on Apache Storm

 Storm-crawler is a library and collection of resources that developers can leverage to build their own crawlers.
 The good news is that doing so can be pretty straightforward.
 Often, all you'll have to do will be to declare storm-crawler as a Maven dependency, write your own Topology class (tip : you can extend ConfigurableTopology), reuse the components provided by the project and maybe write a couple of custom ones for your own secret sauce.
 A bit of tweaking to the Configuration and off you go!

-Storm-crawler is perfectly suited to use cases where the URL to fetch and parse come as streams but is also a good solution for large scale recursive crawls, particularly where low latency is required.
-The project is used in production by various companies and is actively developed and maintained.
+Storm-crawler is perfectly suited to use cases where the URL to fetch and parse come as streams but is also an appropriate solution for large scale recursive crawls, particularly where low latency is required.
+The project is used in production by several companies and is actively developed and maintained.

 The Presentations page contains links to some recent presentations made about this project.